Introduction to Machine Learning: Multidimensional scaling

 where $\la_i^2$ is the eigenvalue associated with $\pe \al i$.

 This does not entirely address the original problem, since the inner products $s_{kl}$ are not given, but only the distances $d_{kl}$, which satisfy

-This provides a linear system of equations in the unknown $s_{kl}$.
+One therefore needs to solve a linear system of equations in the unknown $s_{kl}$.
 This system is under-determined, because $D$ is invariant by any transformation $h_k \mapsto h_k + h_0$ (for a fixed $h_0$), and $S$ is not.
 However, the assumption $h_1+\cdots+h_N=0$ provides the additional constraint needed to provide a unique solution.
+Summing \cref{eq:s.to.d} over $l$, we then get